2022 YOUNG ACTIVISTS SUMMIT

 KEY ACHIEVEMENTS

-A donation was granted to each of the six activists thanks to the generous support of the Fondation Sisley d’Ornano and of the Canton of Geneva.
-These donations will support the launch of a health centre for street children in Kinshasa (DRC), underground schools for girls in Afghanistan, access to LGBTQ+ inclusive books in conservative and low-income districts in California, an ecological restoration project in the municipalities of Quintero and Puchuncavi (Chile) – one of the world’s most polluted areas, book corners for children living in disadvantaged rural and township communities in South Africa, and an episode of Zetta Communities – a learning management system for Deaf and Disabled talent.
+Thanks to the support of YAS, the Fondation Sisley d’Ornano and of the Canton of Geneva, the #YAS22 Laureates were able to implement field projects to support the launch of a health centre for street children in Kinshasa (DRC), underground schools for girls in Afghanistan, access to LGBTQ+ inclusive books in conservative and low-income districts in California, an ecological restoration project in the municipalities of Quintero and Puchuncavi (Chile) – one of the world’s most polluted areas, book corners for children living in disadvantaged rural and township communities in South Africa, and an episode of Zetta Communities – a learning management system for Deaf and Disabled talent.

 CO-ORGANIZED BY